Roundtrip efficiency

-Roundtrip efficiency is a key performance metric for an energy storage system (ESS) that evaluates the energy losses incurred during a complete charging and discharging cycle.
+Roundtrip efficiency is a key performance metric for an energy storage system (ESS) that characterizes the energy lost during a full charge–discharge cycle.
 It is defined as the ratio of the energy output from the system during discharge to the energy input supplied during charging.
-A higher round-trip efficiency indicates lower energy losses and maximizes the usable energy stored in the system, which improves overall performance and reduces operational costs.
+A higher round-trip efficiency indicates lower energy losses and operational costs.

 The efficiency can be expressed as a percentage using the formula: